 As an Electromagnetic Compliance Engineer myself, I can verify the validity of the statements made by Gaspode67 and Arran with regard to the testing.

-Also - as Gaspode67 points out - given Apple's propensity for wanting to embed their metal products with plastic logos and openings (AKA...
+Also - as Gaspode67 points out - Given Apple's propensity for wanting to embed their metal products with plastic logos and openings (AKA...
 RF noise emitting apertures), it is hard to determine how close to "final" this product might be.
-Having said that though, as a person waiting for something better than the 24" LED Display he has now and did not see the extra 3" that were offered before as worthy of a $1000 investment, this does interest me and I hope it's a product that makes it out eventually.
+Having said that though, as a person waiting for something better than the 24" LED Display he has now and and did not see the extra 3" that were offered before as worthy of a $1000 investment, this does interest me and I hope it's a product that makes it out eventually.

 There is also the possibility that this is another companies product with an Apple log skillfully photoshopped in.